levente-varga/Tower/README.md

 ### Materials

-A system for setting basic material parameters for objects, such as shininess and color.
+Use a system for setting basic material properties for objects, such as shininess and color.

 ### Directional and point lights